free-doughnuts/docker_show/README.md

 # Linux distros 🐧

-- this script will work on any linux distro in town
+- This script will work on any linux distro in town
-- make sure to run this script on the docker host machine
+- Make sure to run this script on the docker host machine
-- for a better view, stretch your terminal a bit
+- Ror a better view, stretch your terminal a bit
-- recommended stretch size: 140x40 (fullscreen is even a better choice)
+- Recommended stretch size: 140x40 (fullscreen is even a better choice)
-- you can verify the size by the command `tput cols && tput lines`
+- You can verify the size by the command `tput cols && tput lines`

 # About this repo ⬆️

-also imported to [free-doughnuts](https://gitlab.com/free-doughnuts/docker_show) account on GitLab
+Also imported to [free-doughnuts](https://gitlab.com/free-doughnuts/docker_show) account on GitLab